In this lesson, we'll look at character classes.

 new line

-, which includes all letters of the alphabet, all numbers and underscores.
-The code below doesn't show it, but whitespace characters don't correspond to this class, nor does -
+.
+It includes all letters of the alphabet, all numbers, and underscores.
+The code below does not show it, but whitespace characters do not correspond to this class, nor does -

 /\w